Tutorial Gateway

 }

-NOTE: For the single printf statement, curly brackets not required in C Programming.
-But for multiple statements, it is mandatory.
-It is always good practice to use curly brackets following the If statement.
+It is always good practice to use curly brackets following the C If statement.

-From the above example, what happens if the condition fails? (number < 1).
+From the above example, what happens when the condition fails? (number < 1).

-It prints nothing because we don’t have anything to print after the if statement.
-Hope you are confused with the result, let us see the flow chart
+It prints nothing because we don’t have anything to print after the if block.
+I hope you are confused with the result, so let us see the flow chart.

 The flow chart of an If statement in C programming is as shown below:

-If the test condition is true, STATEMENT 1 executed followed by STATEMENT N. If the condition is False, STATEMENT N execute because it is out of the if statement block.
+Whether the test condition is true, STATEMENT1 is executed, followed by STATEMENTN.
+When the condition is False, STATEMENTN executes because it is out of the if block.
 It has nothing to do with the condition result.

 #include <stdio.h>